 #5 Test your Fitbit to see if it’s dry and working

-After a day or more, take your Fitbit out fo its drying place and try charging it first.
+After a day or more, take your Fitbit out of its drying place and try charging it first.

 Hopefully, your Fitbit responds and starts charging.
 If so, that’s a great sign.
-Wait for your device to fully charge, and then turn it on or restart it (for models that don’t turn off) and test it out.
+Please wait for your device to fully charge, and then turn it on or restart it (for models that don’t turn off) and test it out.

 At that point, you’ll know if the liquid caused any permanent damage.
 We hope not.